 Before using ProtonMail to communicate with others, you should first take care to maximize your privacy and security before exchanging email.
 In Settings, visit the “Keys” section, to take advantage of some advanced features.

 The default security settings for new ProtonMail users is good, but it could be even stronger if you take the time.
 You will notice that you have an auto-generated key of 2048 bits.
 You should replace your primary key with a stronger, 4096-bit key.
 Next to your email address, under “Actions”, add a new key.
 When prompted, select the “Highest security (4096-bit)” option.

-Now is the perfect time to export a copy of your private key (which will require your password) and save it to a safe storage space, like a USB stick that you can keep reasonably safe.
+Now is the perfect time to export a copy of your private key (which will require you to enter your ProtonMail password) and save it to a safe storage space, like a USB stick that you can keep reasonably safe.
 You can also export your public key in a similar manner, to upload it to key servers elsewhere on the web.